drush-ops/drush/docs/dependency-injection.md

         return new static($container->get('config.factory'));
     }
 ```
 See the [Drupal Documentation](https://www.drupal.org/docs/drupal-apis/services-and-dependency-injection/services-and-dependency-injection-in-drupal-8#s-injecting-dependencies-into-controllers-forms-and-blocks) for details on how to inject Drupal services into your command file.
-Drush's approach mimics Drupal's blocks, forms, and controllers.
+This approach mimics Drupal's blocks, forms, and controllers.

 createEarly() method
 ------------------